omarsaam9-beep/Sales-Data-Warehouse-ETL-PostgreSQL/README.md

 ---

 3.5 The Final Product
-A preview of the cohort analysis output showing active customer counts per cohort month — the cleaned dataset is now fully ready for BI tools and executive reporting.
+A preview of the cohort analysis output — showing active customer counts per cohort month from 2014 onward.
+The fully cleaned and modeled dataset is now ready for BI tools and executive reporting.

 <p align="center">
 <img src="image/16_Final_Cleaned_Dataset_Sample.png.PNG" width="900">